 First Amendment Days

-Celebrate your First Amendment freedoms — religion, speech, press, assembly and petition — during First Amendment Days, which will take place April 6-10, 2020, on the Iowa State University campus.
+Celebrate your First Amendment freedoms — religion, speech, press, assembly and petition — during First Amendment Days.
 The 2020 theme is “Some Assembly Required.”

 Now in its 18th year, First Amendment Days is the longest-running continual student-led First Amendment celebration at any university in the U.S. The celebration is organized by the First Amendment Committee, which is made up of members of the Greenlee School of Journalism and Communication, the Iowa State Daily Media Group and the Leo Mores Chapter of the Society of Professional Journalists.

 First Amendment Days News

 In 2019, the Iowa State community explored the five freedoms through various forms of artistic expression during First Amendment Days.
 First Amendment Days 2019: Express Yourself brought Simon Tam, founder and bassist of The Slants, and his bandmate Joe Jiang to campus for a lecture about their band’s Supreme Court battle over its name.
 During the Feast on the First, Timmy Ham, a visual artist, illustrator and founder of the lifestyle brand SLOTH, did a live art demonstration on Central Campus.

 FAD Through the Years

 The inaugural Iowa State University First Amendment Day celebration took place in 2003 and was organized by Mark Witherspoon, Iowa State Daily editorial adviser and former Greenlee faculty member.
 The Greenlee School has organized a celebration every year since.
 See how First Amendment Days has evolved through the years.